 If You Choose to Hire an Attorney to Handle Your Case

 The insurance claims process can be challenging, especially if you’re under duress.
-After the accident, your insurance company will be investigating your claim in order to process it and valuate it.
-If you are nearing or have missed accident claim filing deadlines, your claim may be denied.
+After the accident, your insurance company will be investigating your claim in order to process and estimate the value.
+If you are nearing or have missed important filing deadlines, your personal injury claim may be denied.
 It will be up to you whether to appeal the denial or not.

 What Was Your Experience With Herman & Wells Like?